Argentina covers a lot of territory.

 On crowded highways and avenues in Buenos Aires motorcycles dart and weave between lanes of traffic.

-It’s as if daring you to run them down and if I said I wasn’t tempted to do so, I’d be lying…
+It’s as if they’re daring you to run them down and if I said I wasn’t tempted to do so, I’d be lying…

-That said, driving in Argentina is safe.
+With all that said, driving in Argentina is safe.

 Drive the speed limit and respect the laws and you won’t have any problems.